kleinfreund/kleinfreund.de/src/pages/resume.md

 I heavily contributed to planning and finalizing the multi-year effort of migrating the platform’s main frontend to a Vue.js-powered application.

-Now, I’m part of the development department’s checkout team.
-There, I was a core contributor to establishing the foundation for a new system of features that deeply integrates with various e-commerce platforms.
-I’m developing the third party script responsible for rendering a custom shipping method UI in a merchant’s shop.
-I’m also responsible for writing the public technical documentation, designing APIs, and maintaining related legacy systems.
+Then, I was part of the checkout team where I was a core contributor to establishing the foundation for a new system of features that deeply integrates with various e-commerce platforms.
+I’ve developing the third party script responsible for rendering a custom shipping method UI in a merchant’s shop.
+I was also responsible for writing the public technical documentation, designing APIs, and maintaining related legacy systems.

 Technologies: HTML, CSS, JavaScript (Vue.js)